Skip to content

 Both describe the same profit in cash terms.
 Markup divides profit by cost; margin divides profit by selling price.
 Because selling price is always larger than cost on a profitable sale, margin is always a smaller percentage than markup for the same transaction.

-Which one should I use to price products?
+Which one to use to price products?

 Markup is easier for day-to-day pricing because it tells you how much to add to cost.
 Margin is easier for reporting and profitability analysis because it makes different products comparable on a common base (selling price).
 Many businesses use markup for the shop floor and margin for the P&L.